Skip to main content

 Key Features

-Designed specifically for adults who are newly diagnosed and seeking guidance, grounding, and support.
+Designed for adults who are newly diagnosed and seeking guidance, orientation, and structured support.

-In-person groups are capped at six participants, with online groups allowing up to ten, ensuring individual attention within a connected, peer-supported setting.
+In-person groups are capped at six participants, with online groups allowing up to ten, supporting individual engagement within a connected group setting.

-Each participant receives the Practical Companion and a curated worksheet pack, developed by Dr Emilie Staehr to support reflection, structure, and real-life application of the program content.
+Participants receive the Practical Companion and a structured worksheet pack created by Dr Emilie Staehr to support organisation, reflection, and the application of session content.

-Sessions are structured to work with attention, interest, and executive functioning patterns—supporting learning, integration, and meaningful change.
+Sessions are structured with consideration for attention, interest, and executive functioning patterns, supporting engagement and the integration of key concepts.

 Your Facilitators